DiVouz/slot-machine/README.md

 # Slot Machine
 Modern slot machine game using only JavaScript (proof of concept).
 Made using only pure HTML5 and JavaScript.

+The project is not completed but its just a fun-proof of concept project i made on a free day.
 I don't own the Images and the sounds.

 Main Slot Page: